 Take a Nap.
-If you can't stop for the night, at least pull off at a safe place, such as a rest area or truck stop, and take a nap.
+If you cannot stop for the night, at least pull off at a safe place, such as a rest area or truck stop, and take a nap.
 A nap as short as a half-hour will do more to overcome fatigue than a half-hour coffee stop.

 Avoid Drugs.
 There are no drugs that can overcome being tired.
-While they may keep you awake for a while, they won't make you alert.
-And eventually, you'll be even more tired than if you hadn't taken them at all.
+While they may keep you awake for a while, they will not make you alert.
+And eventually, you will be even more tired than if you had not taken them at all.
 Sleep is the only thing that can overcome fatigue.